Are you interested in making a life-saving difference for children and adolescents?

 What is Devereux doing to support and protect the health and safety of our staff during the COVID-19 pandemic?

-Must complete and provide proof of current influenza vaccine.
+Must be able to complete and provide proof of current influenza vaccination .

 Devereux requires all individuals interviewing for a position involving contact with children to complete The Diana Screen, a screening that assesses a candidate’s understanding of appropriate boundaries between adults and children.

 Posted Date 2 months ago (11/22/2021 11:46 AM)